 “Quasicrystals are interesting to study because they have properties that crystals do not have,” says Fernando Guevara Vasquez, associate professor of mathematics.
 “They have been shown to be stiffer than similar periodic or disordered materials.
 They can also conduct electricity, or scatter waves in ways that are different from crystals.”

 Picture a checkerboard.
-You can take a two-by-two square of two black tiles and two white (or red) tiles and copy and paste to obtain the whole checkerboard.
+You can take a two-by-two square of two black tiles and two white (or red) tiles and copy and paste them to obtain the whole checkerboard.
 Such “periodic” structures, with patterns that do repeat, naturally occur in crystals.
 Take, for example, a grain of salt.
 At the atomic level, it is a grid-like lattice of sodium and chloride atoms.
 You could copy and paste the lattice from one part of the crystal and find a match in any other part.

 But a quasiperiodic structure is deceiving.
 One example is the pattern called Penrose tiling.
 At first glance, the geometric diamond-shaped tiles appear to be in a regular pattern.
 But you can’t copy and paste this pattern.
 It won’t repeat.